Glaucoma Treatment

 What are the Limitations of Standard Glaucoma Treatments?

-Eye drops for glaucoma treatment seem like an easy option but there are several challenges that can reduce its effectiveness.
+Eye drops for glaucoma treatment seem like an easy option, but several challenges can reduce their effectiveness.
 It can be difficult to get all the medicine in the eye, especially for older adults with less of a steady hand.
 In addition, since it must be applied daily, individuals may forget.
-Since the drops have no perceivable benefit because early stages of glaucoma have no symptoms, patients might make it a lower priority which is understandable since it may also have unpleasant side effects like burning, red eyes.
+Since the drops have no perceivable benefit because early stages of glaucoma have no symptoms, patients might make it a lower priority, which is understandable since it may also have unpleasant side effects like burning, red eyes.

 Beyond eye drops, laser surgery is a less invasive option.
 The laser opens clogged tubes and drains fluid.
 It can take a few weeks to see the full results.
 If laser surgery or drugs don’t relieve your eye pressure, you may need a more traditional operation.
 You would have to go into the hospital and will need a few weeks to heal and recover.
 Although usually effective, glaucoma surgery can make you more likely to get cataracts later on.
 It can also cause eye pain or redness, infection, inflammation, or bleeding in your eye.